MicrosoftDocs/connected-spaces/articles/install-cameras.md

     > [!NOTE]
     > Make sure to set the date/time correctly according to your local time zone.

-7. Mount the camera to the ceiling or drop structure (pole or truss structure used to lower the camera height) as outlined in the [Camera height, angle, and focal distance](cameara-placement-recommendations.md) article.
+7. Mount the camera to the ceiling or drop structure (pole or truss structure used to lower the camera height) as outlined in the [camera height, angle, and focal distance](camera-placement-recommendations.md) article.

     > [!NOTE]
     > For camera mounting, we recommend focusing the lens 0-degree position toward your point of interest when mounted (not the 180-degree position).